weng-lab/libzdock/README.md

 # PDB structures and ZDOCK predictions in C++

+libzdock implements a set of utilities and library functions to work with PDB files, and ZDOCK/M-ZDOCK output files.
+It can be used to perform transformations on PDB structures based on ZDOCK predictions, generate multimers from M-ZDOCK output, constraint based filtering, and pruning.

 - [PDB structures and ZDOCK predictions in C++](#pdb-structures-and-zdock-predictions-in-c--)
   * [Utilities](#utilities)
     + [centroids](#centroids)